shivaprasad-patil/EVO2-Demo/README.md

 # EVO2-Demo
 This notebook provides a **complete, working implementation** of a StripedHyena-based neural network architecture specifically designed for DNA sequence modeling.
-It demonstrates the entire pipeline from model architecture design to successful training with real loss curves.
+It demonstrates the entire pipeline from model architecture design to successful training with loss curves.
+This notebook is for 📖 **Educational demonstrations** of the architecture of EVO2.

 ### 🔬 **Core Functionality**